 A plant refund is based on the plant cost less discounts and shipping charges.
 Allow up to 2 weeks for processing.
 We reserve the right to request a return of an item.

 After 60 days, we cannot be responsible for product that is in your care.
 This includes overwintering, animals, insects, diseases, poor planting, plants beyond their hardiness zone, drought, flooding, etc. Our expert staff is here to assist you with any problem you may be experiencing.
 Our goal is that you are successful with our product.

 Hello!
-We're sorry to hear that you've had some trouble with your plants.
-Please email pictures of the plants to email@example.com, making sure to put your order number and name in the subject line so that we may provide the best assistance possible.
-Rest assured, we do have a 60-day guarantee on all of our plants.
-If you received your plants within that timeframe, we will be happy to apply your warranty once we receive the pictures.
+We are sorry to hear that you're having trouble with your hydrangea.
+Please email pictures of the plants to firstname.lastname@example.org, making sure to put your order number and name in the subject line so that we may provide the best assistance possible.
+Rest assured, we have a 60-day guarantee on all our plants.
+If you received your plants within that timeframe, we would be happy to apply your warranty once we receive the pictures.
 Happy Gardening!

 I bought about 10 Hydrangea.
 The deer ate one of them and the rest are doing well.